Joey Moncarz

 My Core Values

-- I respect and care for people
+- To respect and care for people